idealhack/synologynasbot/README.md

 ## Contributing

+Bugs?
 Features?
-Bugs?
-Issues and Pull requests are welcome.
+Issues and pull requests are welcome.